• Skip to primary navigation

 Instructions

 • Chop the potatoes into 1-inch pieces and place in a large pot with the garlic cloves.
 Fill the pot with enough cool water to completely submerge the potatoes.
-Salt the water and place the filled pot over high heat.
+Add ¼ cup kosher salt and place the filled pot over high heat.

 • Bring the potatoes and garlic cloves to a rolling boil and cook until just fork tender, about 10 minutes.
 Drain and return back to cooking pot.